 Formal (previous) positions

-Since February 2012: International research fellow at the Illinois Fire Safety Institute, Champaign Illinois, USA,
+Since February 2012: International research fellow at the Illinois Fire Service Institute, Champaign Illinois, USA,

 2009–2013: Management Committee member of the EU COST Action ISO807 Living in Surveillance Societies.
 Workgroup coordinator ‘Technologies and Surveillance’,